bowerhaus/hailo-rpi5-examples/community_projects/watcher/testing/README.md

 To add a new test case:

-1. Add your test video to the `testdata` directory
+1. Add your test video to the `test_data` directory
 2. Define a new `TestCase` in `test_config.py`
 3. Add any custom validation functions needed